 - At the end of Paper Mario, one NPC says that he's written a book about Mario's quest, entitled Paper Mario.

-- Likewise, the sequel has Mario's adventures being turned into a play performed by one of his teammates, Flurrie, and a former enemy, Doopliss.
+- Likewise, Paper Mario: The Thousand-Year Door has Mario's adventures being turned into a play performed by one of his teammates, Flurrie, and a former enemy, Doopliss.
 The game also features a collection of books describing Luigi's adventures (with some facts being exaggerated to make Luigi look cooler).
 After beating the game, Luigi agrees to hire his publisher to make a book about Mario's adventure.

 - Non-RPG Mario example: After helping Mario save both Peach and the entire universe from Bowser in Super Mario Galaxy, Rosalina actually decided to write a book based on her experiences with Mario where he had to save both Peach and the universe from Bowser again (her first book was about her childhood and the loss of her family), but this time Bowser is now a giant, and Mario now travels in a small spaceship shaped like his own face with the help of his dinosaur friend Yoshi and a fat purple star named Lubba.
 The title: Super Mario Galaxy 2.

-- In Metal Gear Solid 2, the plot of the previous game is summarized in a series of in-universe publications accessible from the main menu.
+- In Metal Gear Solid 2: Sons of Liberty, the plot of the previous game is summarized in a series of in-universe publications accessible from the main menu.

 - In some of the endings of Kana: Little Sister, Takamihi writes a book based on the diary of his deceased sister.